 - Sexual Assault & Domestic Violence Hotline, 1-800-494-8100.
 Off-campus confidential or anonymous support.

 - Consider seeking medical attention.
-Go to Health Services (863-1330) or a hospital emergency room that provides medical care for sexual assault victims.
+Go to Health Services (401.863-1330) or a hospital emergency room that provides medical care for sexual assault victims.
 Even if you think that you do not have any physical injuries, it's important to get medical care to discuss STIs, date rape drugs, and evidence collection. .
-All services, expect evidence collection, can be provided at Health Services.
+All services, except evidence collection and drug testing, can be provided at Health Services.

 - Try to preserve all evidence of the assault.
 Avoid drinking, bathing, showering, douching, brushing your teeth, or changing your clothes.
 Evidence can be collected at an emergency room and you can decide later whether or not you want to press criminal charges.